Most conference activities (unless otherwise noted) are covered in the full registration fee.

 Please note: The cost of this workshop is NOT covered in the full registration fee.
 All proceeds from this workshop go to our conservation fund.
 CEUs for certified trainers will be available from IATCB.

-This six-hour workshop will be facilitated by Steve Martin, Natural Encounters, Inc.
+This workshop will be facilitated by Steve Martin, Natural Encounters, Inc.

 Cost: $100